ros2/rclc/rclc/README.md

 Figure 8: Managing high priority path with sequential order.

 Assuming a simplified control loop with the activities sense-plan-act, the obstacle avoidance, which might temporarily stop the robot, should be processed before the planning phase.
-In this example we assume that these activites are processed in one thread.
+In this example we assume that these activities are processed in one thread.

 Derived requirements:
 - sequential processing of callbacks